Sit back, close your eyes and imagine being on one of the most beautiful islands in Hawaii.

 If you are anything like me, I love taking photos of flowers.
 The gardens are also home to numerous fruit plants and bamboo forests with intertwining pathways allowing you to explore until your heart is content.

-While exploring the lush grounds, make sure to look for the different bird species that call Smith's Garden home, including the peacocks.
+While exploring the lush grounds, look for the different bird species that call Smith’s Garden home, including the peacocks.

-If you just can't get enough of the area, you may want to stick around and attend one of their famous luaus.
+If you can’t get enough of the area, you may want to stick around and attend one of their famous luaus (Check out our favorite places to eat on Kauai).
 There is an added cost, but it is a lot of fun and helps you learn about the Hawaiian traditions.

 How to Get There: